edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 1. When we want to override entire server configuration files, rather than a few fields.
 2. When we need to add or change device, profile, and provision watcher configurations.

-For the above cases, we need to supply whole configuration files to applications.
+There are different ways to tackle the above situations such as pre-populating the EdgeX Config Provider and Core Metadata with the needed data, or deploying a local agent which takes care of the provisioning on runtime.
-In the next chapter, we walk through creating a Snap package with custom configuration files.
+In the next chapter, we will address the above requirements by deploying a snap which supplies custom configuration files to applications.

-The package will become part of the OS image and supply necessary configurations to all other EdgeX applications.
+==}
 ## C. Replace configuration files

 This chapter builds on top of what we did previously and shows how to override entire configuration files supplied via a snap package, called the [config provider snap](../../getting-started/Ch-GettingStartedSnapUsers/#config-provider-snap).